This post may contain affiliate links. Please read my disclosure for more info.

 We haven’t paid for cable in years and have not missed it one bit!

 - Prime Video

 - YouTube (My favorite cause it’s free!)

-Another great money-saving tip for stay-at-home moms is to breastfeed your babies.
+Another great money-saving tip for stay-at-home moms is to breastfeed their babies.

 Formula is expensive– Even more so if your baby has allergies.

 If this is something you really want to do, I recommend taking a breastfeeding class to learn everything you can.

 This is one tip I kept hearing over and over that I would roll my eyes at in the beginning.
 But that’s because I was overthinking it.

 You don’t have to plan fancy meals, cook everything from scratch, or turn into a 1950’s housewife in order to reap the benefits of meal planning.